Skip to main content

 • A Guide to SAMHSA’s Strategic Prevention Framework URL

+Download the guide at the highlighted link.
 Read from pages 4 to 31 in the guide.

 This is a generic planning model and students who have completed a core MPH curriculum may be familiar with it.
 (65 minutes)